Três Pontas

-The municipality don't have a rugged relief (the average level is 900m), there are only three areas in which the altitude reaches 1100m above sea level.
+The municipality does not have a rugged relief (the average level is 900m), and there are only three areas in which the altitude reaches 1100m above sea level.
 One of them is the Serra de Três Pontas (Three Tips Mountain), a place known in the region for its distinctive shape and natural environment.
 The streams Araras and Espera are the main water courses that pass through the municipality, and they flow into the Furnas Dam.
 The rivers Verde and Sapucaí pass on the south boundary and flow into Furnas Dam too.
 The Municipality is located on the basin of the Grande River.

 The suave climate favors the growth of coffee, the main economic wealth of the city (known as one of the largest producers of coffee in Brazil).

 Etymology

 The city name origin is the peculiar shape of the mountain near the city, that was utilized as a reference point by ancient travelers and by the runaway slaves.
 These slaves formed near the mountain, the Quilombo do Cascalho which was destroyed some time later.